Fiduciary Near Me: Licensed Financial Advisors – PillarWM

 The Fiduciary Responsibility of Investment Advisors

-Investment advisors are responsible for using accurate and complete information to thoroughly analyze your asset allocation, and thus give you advice on investing.
+An investment advisor is responsible for using accurate and complete information to thoroughly analyze your asset allocation and give you investment advice.
 The Securities and Exchange Commission (SEC) or state securities regulators hold investment advisors to a fiduciary standard.
-Their priority should be to trade securities with the aim to achieve the lowest costs and the most efficient execution.
+Their priority should be to trade securities to achieve the lowest costs and the most efficient execution.
 They are required to disclose any potential conflicts of interest to their client.
 The SEC has stringent rules stipulating that advisors must put their client’s interest above their own while also dictating how much they can charge their client.

 Fiduciary Duty vs. Statutory Duty

 Fiduciary duties differ from statutory duties in the sense that statutory duties are implemented to encourage the best interests of the company.
 They require directors to work under the company’s constitution and exercise independent judgment to help the institution succeed.
-For example, bank’s financial advisors are bound by policies of their institute and their decision-making caters to protect its reputation.
+For example, a bank’s financial advisors are bound by the policies of their institute, and their decision-making caters to protect its reputation.